 “If transitioning from a current system or method, be careful to not focus only on resolving pain points, but also on what currently works well.
 With a new system, it is common to primarily focus on what could be improved and lose sight what is working, potentially causing project delay and overages down the line, or worst case, a system that can’t accommodate necessary functionality.” – Nathan Farmer, Associate Application Engineer

 “When working on interfaces that are file based, wait until the instrument is fully validated and multiple tests have been run through before providing documentation.
 Once that is complete, then provide an example result file that has more than one sample (if instrument runs more than one sample at a time).
 Providing a file too early on or with only one sample can result in having to go back and make changes down the road to the interface.
 Be sure to fully validate the instrument first to save costs in the long run.” – Senior Application Engineer, Dr. Stephanie Pate

 “Try every scenario and try it again!
 Cancel tests, put samples on hold – don’t leave any button untouched when going through the site before going live.” – Julianna Vale, Associate Application Engineer

-“Plan for the change and have appropriate expectations with the timeline as you never know what will come up with Implementation.” – Sara Allen, Associate Application Engineer
+“Plan for the change and have appropriate expectations with the timeline as you never know what will come up with implementation.” – Sara Allen, Associate Application Engineer

 Are you looking to make a switch to a new LIMS?
 Get started today with an experienced team that will support you through the implementation process and beyond.
-Find out more about our highly configurable and flexible ELab LIMS designed for your laboratory by clicking here and scheduling a call with a member of our team.
+Find out more about our highly configurable and flexible ELab LIMS designed for your laboratory by scheduling a call with a member of our team.